-Incheon Airport, also known as Seoul-Incheon International Airport, is the largest airport in South Korea.
+Incheon Airport, also known as Seoul-Incheon International Airport (INC Airport), is the largest airport in South Korea.
 It consistently ranks as one of the best in the world, and if you’re reading this, you’re probably facing a layover in Seoul soon (or even right now).

-About Incheon International Airport in 2022
+About Incheon International Airport in 2023

 Incheon International Airport is located west of Incheon’s city center, on an artificially created island about an hour and 8 minutes away by rail (AREX) from Seoul City proper.
 Terminal 1, shaped like a traditional Asian Torii Gate, handles Asiana Airlines and international flights.

-Those of you looking to visit South Korea are probably as confused by all the changes as I was before I visited in spring 2022.
+Those of you looking to visit South Korea are probably as confused by all the changes as I was before I visited again in 2022.
 The Korean government has been as wishy-washy with their pandemic policies as those in most of the other heavily-touristed countries in Asia have been.

 Here are the documents you need to visit Korea as a tourist:

-This is not the end, however, as there are a couple other testing requirements in place right now.
-Visitors to Korea are now required to take a PCR test within 24 hours of arrival, no exceptions.
-The cost of a covid test in Incheon Airport is currently ₩80,000 ($60USD), with some options within Seoul as inexpensive as ₩65,000 ($50USD).
+If for some reason you need to take a covid test in a South Korea airport, the cost of a covid test in Incheon Airport is currently ₩80,000 ($60USD), with some options within Seoul as inexpensive as ₩65,000 ($50USD).
 There’s no testing requirement to leave South Korea, but you may be required to take a test in order to move on and enter your next destination or home country.

 For those only visiting Incheon on a layover, you only need to present a Q-Code and K-ETA if you have a checked bag that you need to pick up & re-check in Incheon Airport (for example, if you booked those two flights separately).